xmtp/xmtp-dot-org/docs/faq.md

 To learn more, see [Send a broadcast message](/docs/build/broadcast).

-## XMTP Labs

----

-### What is XMTP Labs?

-XMTP Labs is a web3 software company that contributes to XMTP, an open network, protocol, and standards for secure messaging between blockchain accounts.

-XMTP Labs employees work alongside other XMTP community members to build with and extend XMTP.
-Community [contributions and participation](/docs/contribute) are critical to the development and adoption of XMTP.

-### Does XMTP Labs plan to build apps or are you focused 100% on the protocol?

-XMTP Labs is focused on serving developers.
-We build [SDKs, UI components, and example apps](/docs/introduction#xmtp-sdks-and-example-apps) that help developers build great experiences with XMTP.

 ## Developers

 ---

-### Does xmtp is compatible with `viem`
+### Is XMTP compatible with `viem`

-Yes, not by default but you can create a wrapper around it.
-Like [Lenster](https://github.com/lensterxyz/lenster/blob/19e5911cd3b0d4f2c391d1a1180a7ea5d9335bf3/apps/web/src/hooks/useEthersWalletClient.tsx#L6)
+Yes.
+Though not by default, you can create a wrapper around it.
+For example, see this [Lenster](https://github.com/lensterxyz/lenster/blob/19e5911cd3b0d4f2c391d1a1180a7ea5d9335bf3/apps/web/src/hooks/useEthersWalletClient.tsx#L6) implementation.

 ```js
 import { ZERO_ADDRESS } from "@lenster/data/constants";